elanorigby/devbook/source/envoverview.rst

     reference - https://pip.pypa.io/en/stable/user_guide/#only-if-needed-recursive-upgrade

+The other stuff I've written about pip is :doc:`here <pip/pip_over>`.

+|

-Use virtualenv because you don't 💩 where you eat
+Use Virtualenv because you don't 💩 where you eat
 --------------------------------------------------------
 This is a tool to make ✨isolated environments✨ so you can keep your projects' dependencies separate and tidy and they don't junk up your system and create version conflicts and general badness and eventual sorrow.
 ::